Tag Archives: Jesse Eisenberg

 The End of the Tour

-The sound track by Danny Elfman is brilliant and engages the story.
+The Danny Elfman soundtrack is brilliant and enhances the story.
 Elfman adds a bit of spice to the movie with songs from REM and Tindersticks, an English indie rock band.

 If you don’t know about Lipsky and Wallace, then it might be difficult to understand and follow the movie.
 It is worth watching, though, for the acting is great, including the supporting actors.